beam Consultancy

 Clinical Expertise and Lived Experience in the areas of potentially lethal self harm, suicidality and complex interpersonal dynamics, often described as ‘personality disorder’

-Our team has considerable experience in mental health covering all areas from secure hospitals, PICUs, acute wards and a variety of generic and specialist community teams.
-We are DBT therapists in addition to our core training.
+We have experience in mental health that covers all areas from secure hospitals, PICUs, acute wards and a variety of generic and specialist community teams.
+We have trained in and received DBT, SCM, occupational, group and individual therapy.
 Between us we combine Masters level study of Working with Personality Disorder, publications around working with complex presentations and leading workshops at national conferences.
 We have won awards for delivering innovative services to complex client groups and are recognised as experts in our field.
+The lived experience component of our service means an experience of receiving community and inpatient treatment both voluntarily and under the Mental Health Act.
+We are able to share experiences in order to enhance learning without staff feeling blamed or judged.

 All of our training packages are jointly created and delivered by those with clinical experience and lived experience of the subject matter.
 While we are focused on meeting the needs of our clients, our preference is to avoid the dry delivery of facts and instead unlock the skills, knowledge and reflection staff need to perform and excel in their roles.